AliShandhor/TortoiseTTS_AudioToCloning/README.md

 To get started, follow these steps:

-1. Clone this repository: `git clone https://github.com/yourusername/TortoiseTTS_AudioToCloning.git`
+1. Clone this repository: `git clone https://github.com/jnordberg/tortoise-tts.git`
-2. Navigate to the project directory: `cd TortoiseTTS_AudioToCloning`
+2. Navigate to the tortoise directory: `cd tortoise-tts`
-3. Set up your virtual environment: `virtualenv venv && source venv/bin/activate`
+3. Set up your virtual environment: `virtualenv venv && source venv/bin/activate` OR use the Google Colab Demo I have provided and run the cells gradually.
-4. Install dependencies: `pip install -r requirements.txt`
+4. Install dependencies:

 ## Usage